nextauthjs/docs/docs/adapters/dgraph.md

 ## Securing your database

-If your client is able to directly communicate with the Dgraph server you will want to restrict the access to the types used by next-auth.
+For production deployments you will want to restrict the access to the types used by next-auth.
 The main form of access control used in Dgraph is via `@auth` directive alongide types in the schema.

 #### Secure schema